opendatasoft/ods-documentation/README.md

 The article folder may also contain an `images` folder with images used by the article; for example `![My Image](my-image.png)` will refer to the file `my-image.png` inside the `images` folder.

+#### About RST

+Sphinx documentation can be written in either Markdown (md) or reStructuredText (rst).
+The latter isn't as popular as the former and its syntax isn't as easy but it allows for richer pages.
+In order to learn the rudiments of rst, you can toy with the online rst editor available at http://rst.ninjs.org/

 ### Building the documentation

 First, set up your Python installation (a virtualenv is recommended).